-- Explore the coastal city of Lisbon
+- Explore the coastal capital of Lisbon

 - See the palaces and pine-covered hills of Sintra

 - Marvel at the bizarre Capela dos Ossos in Évora

 - Relax on the beaches of the Algarve